NandhiniNanz/sonarcloud-website/_posts/2016/06/2016-06-30-real-life-projects.md

 ---
 layout: post
-title:  "Real-life open-source projects analyzed on SonarQube.com"
+title:  "Real-life open-source projects analyzed on SonarCloud"
 date:   2016-06-30
 tags:
   - Info
 ---
-SonarQube.com can inspect continuously the quality of your source code and detect bugs, vulnerabilities and code smells in more than 20 different languages.
+SonarCloud can inspect continuously the quality of your source code and detect bugs, vulnerabilities and code smells in more than 20 different languages.
 Some well known open-source projects have already started using it.
 Let's take a look at them!

 ## oVirt